mnot/I-D/uri-get-off-my-lawn/draft.md

 inappropriate, because the structure of a URI needs to be firmly under the control of its owner, and the IETF (as well as other organizations) should not usurp it.

-This document explains best current practices for establishing URI structures, conventions and formats in standards.
+This document explains some best current practices for establishing URI structures, conventions and formats in standards.
 It also offers strategies for specifications to avoid violating these guidelines in {{alternatives}}.